fuxonauts/webpage-content/content/posts/rundgang_ost/index.en.md

 <!--more-->

-This Art Walk joins up the following art spaces and initiatives: *Einstellungsraum*, *Billekraftwerk/Hallo e.V.*, *Kunst-Imbiss*, *Künstlerhaus Wendenstraße/Studio 45*, *Mikropol*, *nachtspeicher23*, *noroomgallery*, *Oel-Früh*, *Projektgruppe*, *xpon-art gallery* und *Zollo*.
+This Art Walk joins up the following art spaces and initiatives: *Ateliers Kraftwerk Bille*, *Einstellungsraum*, *Billekraftwerk/Hallo e.V.*, *Kunst-Imbiss*, *Künstlerhaus Wendenstraße/Studio 45*, *Mikropol*, *nachtspeicher23*, *noroomgallery*, *Oel-Früh*, *Projektgruppe*, *xpon-art gallery* und *Zollo*.
 In addition, we are glad to welcome on board the *Fabrik der Künste*, offering a glimpse of the
-“Positions” of the BBK, the professional association of visual artists.
+“Positions” of the *BBK*, the professional association of visual artists.